the-neelguy/News_Aggregator_Application/README.md

 3. Allows users to customize their news feed based on their preferences

 # Technology Stack
-Python
+1. Python - Django
-HTML (5.1% of the codebase)
+2. HTML, CSS

 # License
 No license information is provided in the repository.